Jean-Philippe-Brien/Hodor/README.md

 # Hodor
 Chaac test

-HOW TO PLAY
+# HODOR

-	Summary
+SUMMARY
     Have to collect X amount of coin to open a door

 	Control
 		-W = Forward
 		-S = Backward